Richard Pardo

 Brief Life History of Richard

 When Richard Pardo was born on 15 February 1830, in Elmwood Township, Leelanau, Michigan, United States, his father, Samuel Pardo, was 42 and his mother, Elizabeth Jane Edwards, was 35.
-He married Lucinda Amanda Mickle on 4 November 1856, in Amherstburg, Essex, Ontario, Canada.
-They were the parents of at least 7 sons and 7 daughters.
+He had at least 7 sons and 7 daughters with Lucinda Amanda Mickle.
 He lived in Elmwood, Tuscola, Michigan, United States in 1880.
 He died on 10 April 1904, in Seattle, King, Washington, United States, at the age of 74, and was buried in Lake View Cemetery, Seattle, King, Washington, United States.

 Photos and Memories (0)